GoogleChrome/rendertron/README.md

 A Docker container which runs headless Chrome and renders web pages on the fly.

 ## Dependencies
-This project requires Node 7+,
+This project requires Node 7+ and Docker ([installation instructions](https://docs.docker.com/engine/installation/)).

 ## Installing
 Install node dependencies using: